Rātā Street School

 This is where you will find answers to commonly asked questions.

-We are fortunate enough to have a bike track at our school.
-Students are allowed to use the bikes, and helmets on designated lunchtimes.
-If your child is riding their bike or scooter to school, it is required by law that they wear a helmet.
-Once at school bikes and scooters need to be stored in one of the allocated scooter or bike racks.
+We are fortunate to have a bike track at our school.
+Students are allowed to use bikes and helmets on designated lunchtimes.
+If your child rides a bike or scooter to school, they are legally required to wear a helmet.
+Once at school, bikes and scooters must be stored in the designated racks.

-We do not permit students to have mobile phones on them or in their bags at school.
-However, we understand that some students may need a phone for after school for various reasons.
-Therefore if your child needs to bring a phone to school they will be expected to hand in their phone to be stored in the school office during school hours.
+Students are not permitted to have mobile phones on them or in their bags during the school day.
+We understand that some students may need a phone for after school arrangements.
+In these cases, phones must be handed in to the school office for safe storage during school hours.

 Communication

-The greater the partnership and communication between parents and school the greater the probability that your child will be successful.
-Should you have a concern, your first approach should always be to the classroom teacher.
-Teachers are generally available before and after school, although because of meetings, appointments are preferred.
-Please do not expect to talk to the teacher during class time and immediately before school starts.
-You may also request a meeting with the Whānau Leader or The Principal should you need one.
-If you have any concerns, please contact us immediately.
+Strong partnerships and communication between home and school help support your child’s success.
+If you have a concern, your first point of contact should always be the classroom teacher.
+Teachers are generally available before and after school, although appointments are preferred due to meetings and commitments.
+Please do not expect to speak with teachers during class time or immediately before school begins.
+You may also request a meeting with a Whānau Leader or the Principal if needed.
+If you have any concerns, please contact us promptly.

 Dental Therapist

-All students who are new enrolments will have their teeth checked by a Dental Therapist.
-Other students at the school will also have the opportunity to have their teeth checked when the therapists are on site, which for 2022 is in Term 1.
-For emergency treatment please phone 0800 825 583.
+All newly enrolled students will have their teeth checked by a Bee Healthy Dental Therapist.
+Other students will also have opportunities for dental checks when therapists are on site (scheduled for Term 1, 2026).
+For emergency treatment, please phone 0800 825 583.

 Fruit in Schools

-Rātā Street School is part of an exciting programme called Fruit in Schools.
-As part of the programme each of our students will receive one piece of fresh fruit (or on occasion, a vegetable) FREE each day.
-All children will receive the fruit unless you advise us otherwise in writing.
+Rātā Street School participates in the Fruit in Schools programme.
+Each student receives one piece of fresh fruit (or occasionally a vegetable) every day at no cost.
+All children will receive fruit unless you advise us otherwise in writing.

 Health Nurse

-The Public Health Nurse is available to see your child with health concerns at your request either by phoning 04 587 2633 or by visiting her Health Clinic which is run at our school every Tuesday morning.
+A Public Health Nurse is available to see your child for health concerns at your request.
+You can contact the nurse on 04 587 2633.
+A health clinic is held at school every Tuesday morning.

 Houses